HigherEducation/SimpleMailer/README.md

 # SimpleMailer
-Wrapper for PHPMailer when using Gmail and SMTP
+SimpleMailer is a wrapper for PHPMailer when using Gmail over SMTP.
+It's intended use is as a replacement for the Wordpress GravityForms plugin.

+#### Todo
+Expand README with Instructions